NWSL federation players: Post-allocation changes

 The Houston Dash were very quick to get into the trading arena, sending Melissa Tancredi to Chicago in exchange for Erin McLeod on January 7.
 They then selected Meghan Klingenberg, Lauren Sesselmann, and Arianna Romero in the expansion draft.

 After the expansion draft, the trade limitation of allocated-for-same-country-allocated was lifted.
-Players that were 'unevenly' traded once this restriction was lifted include Amy LePeilbet (to Kansas City), Karina LeBlanc (to Chicago), and Veronica Perez (to Washington).
+Players that were 'unevenly' traded once this restriction was lifted include Amy LePeilbet (to Kansas City), Karina LeBlanc (to Chicago), and Verónica Pérez (to Washington).

 When rosters were revealed on April 7, Crystal Dunn and Alyssa Naeher had received allocation status.

 Offseason changes

 Some allocated players were traded between teams before the new 2015 allocations were announced.
 The Western New York Flash dealt Carli Lloyd to the Houston Dash in exchange for Whitney Engen (and Becky Edwards).
 The Boston Breakers also traded Heather O'Reilly to FC Kansas City in exchange for unallocated rookies Morgan Marlborough and Kassey Kallman.
 Sophie Schmidt announced in January she would not play for Sky Blue FC nor the NWSL in order to focus on the 2015 FIFA Women's World Cup.